 Criminal Penalties for Cocaine Distribution

-The sale of between 1 and 4 Grams of cocaine results in 2nd Degree felony charges while offenders convicted of selling between 4 and 200 grams face 3rd Degree felony charges.
 The most serious consequences are reserved for criminals convicted of distributing over 200 grams of cocaine, which can result in a prison sentence of anywhere from 10 years to life in prison.
 Monetary fines will also be assessed to the tune of anywhere from $100,000 to $250,000.
+Again, determined by the amount of drug involved with the case.

-If you’ve been accused of cocaine possession in Houston, TX, seek out a qualified criminal lawyer to defend you.
+If you or a loved one were accused of cocaine possession in Houston, TX, seek out a qualified criminal defense lawyer to defend you.

 Learn more about other drug offenses.